openstack/nova-specs/specs/ussuri/approved/support-glance-multiple-backend.rst

 * Add a new configuration option 'store' under 'glance' section to upload all the snapshot/backup images to specified/dedicated store.
-If this option is not defined then all the snapshot/backup images will be uploaded to default store.
+If this option is not defined then all the snapshot/backup images will be uploaded to the default store.
 This solution will be efficient if operator doesn't want to expose the use of uploading snapshot image to specific store to end user.

 Data model impact
 -----------------